 In 1994, David Allan began presenting shows on London’s Country 1035AM, the United Kingdom’s first 24-hour-a-day terrestrial country music service.

-London's Country 1035AM began broadcasting to the London area on 1035kHz AM at 10:35am on the morning of Thursday 1 September 1994; the first song played was Garth Brooks' 'Friends in Low Places' (written by Dewayne Blackwell and Earl Bud Lee).
+London’s Country 1035AM began broadcasting to the London area on 1035kHz AM at 10:35am on the morning of Thursday 1 September 1994; the first song played was Garth Brooks’ ‘Friends In Low Places’, which was written by Dewayne L. Blackwell (Thursday 17 September 1936 – Sunday 23 May 2021) and Earl Bud Lee.

-Garth Brooks' recording of 'Friends in Low Places' (written by Dewayne Blackwell and Earl Bud Lee) was included on 'No Fences' (Capitol Nashville Records, 1990), and was No.1 on the Billboard Hot Country Singles & Tracks Chart for four weeks in October / November 1990.
+Garth Brooks’ recording of ‘Friends In Low Places’, which was written by Dewayne L. Blackwell (Thursday 17 September 1936 – Sunday 23 May 2021) and Earl Bud Lee, was included on ‘No Fences’ (Capitol Nashville Records, 1990), and was No.1 on the Billboard Hot Country Singles & Tracks Chart for four weeks in October / November 1990.

-Garth Brooks' recording of 'Friends in Low Places' (written by Dewayne Blackwell and Earl Bud Lee) also reached the following chart positions:
+Garth Brooks’ recording of ‘Friends In Low Places’, which was written by Dewayne L. Blackwell (Thursday 17 September 1936 – Sunday 23 May 2021) and Earl Bud Lee, also reached the following chart positions:

 Canada (RPM Country Tracks Chart): No.1